For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

-How To Change Your WP Admin Username
+How To Change Your WP User Name From Admin To Another Username

-Click on the Users > All Users page in your main menu …
+Click on the Users > All Users section in the main menu …

-So, how can you change your username?
+So, how can you edit the WordPress admin username?

 Change Admin Username By Creating A New Admin User

-First, create a new user …
+First, let’s create a new user …

 Log out of your WordPress admin area …